Getting around – Good to Know

 Getting around by car

-Icelandic roads are rather narrow and the speed limit outside of towns is lower than in many other countries (for more information on traffic rules click here).
-Many tourists come from countries with highways and, therefore, often underestimate the time it takes to drive from one place in Iceland to another.
+Icelandic roads are generally narrow and the speed limit outside of towns is lower than in many other countries (for more information on traffic rules click here).
+Many tourists come from countries with highways and can easily underestimate the time it takes to drive from one place in Iceland to another.

-Click on the map to explore driving distances from Reykjavík to some of the towns in Iceland.
+To help tourists understand distances just click the dots on the map to see driving distances from Reykjavík to some of the most frequently visited towns in Iceland.

 Do you want to know which roads are paved and which are gravel roads?
-Click below to see a map of the Icelandic road system with corresponding road numbers.
+Click below to use an interactive map of the Icelandic road system with corresponding road numbers and options for important issues like road conditions and if there are winter services.

 Getting around by public transportation

-For more information on transportation in Iceland visit ferdalag.is and check out the “Travel” section.
+To find helpful information on transportation and transportation related matters (e.g. Taxis, gas stations, Car rentals and more) in Iceland visit ferdalag.is and select the “Travel” section.

-Click on the map to explore how to get from one place to another using public transportation.
+Click on the interactive map below to explore how to get around using public transportation in addition to information about getting around by bike .